UnvanquishedAssets/map-forlorn_src.dpkdir/README.md

 Visit the [Unvanquished website](https://unvanquished.net/) for more information about the game itself.

-This map makes use of the [`tex-ej01`](https://github.com/UnvanquishedAssets/tex-ej01_src.dpkdir) texture set available under the terms and conditions of the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 license.
+This map makes use of the [`tex-ej01`](https://github.com/UnvanquishedAssets/tex-ej01_src.dpkdir) texture set available under the terms and conditions of the Creative Commons Attribution-Share Alike 3.0 license.

 Legal
 -----

-The content of this package is available under the conditions of the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 license](https://creativecommons.org/licenses/by-nc-nd/3.0/).
+The content of this package is available under the conditions of the [Creative Commons Attribution-Share Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).